-15.1.1 General course of the Assessment in a Simulated Environment
+General course of the Assessment in a Simulated Environment (OSE)

-The assessors check in advance, before the candidate enters the room, if the material is present (see technical rider) and in good working order.
-The assessors ensure the setup matches the set-up plan.
-Assessors can decide in consensus and based on local circumstances and adapt the assessment setting, as long as all elements are included.
+The assessors check in advance, before the candidate enters the room, if all the equipment is present (see technical rider) and in good working order.
+The assessors ensure the setup matches the setup plan.
+Assessors can decide in consensus and based on local circumstances, adapt the assessment setting, if all elements are included.
 Adaptations must be noted in the final report.

 The candidate has received in advance a brochure describing the whole procedure and all the elements of the introduction.
-The candidate receives an oral introduction which walks him / her through the entire procedure and arrangements. (see checklist introduction)
+The candidate receives an oral introduction which walks them through the entire procedure and arrangements. (see checklist introduction)

-Before starting the test, the candidate has the opportunity to get acquainted with the test space and ask questions.
+Before starting the assessment, the candidate has the opportunity to get acquainted with the assessment space and ask questions.

-The candidate receives a comprehensive safety briefing, based on the risk analysis of the test situation, at the start of the test (see checklist introduction).
+The candidate receives a comprehensive safety briefing, based on the risk analysis of the assessment situation, at the start of the assessment (see checklist introduction).
 This includes the responsibilities of their function and respecting the house rules.